 If you do get close to the fields, make sure you understand the risks to minimise them.

 I am in no way supporting entering the fields.
 We got all our shots by keeping our distances.
 We did find one sunflower field without a fence and focused on the couple of sunflowers that were on the side just before the actual first front row.
 It allowed us to take lovely close-up shots without interfering with the farmers’ work.
 You’ll find tips about photographing the sunflower fields later in the article.

 Before you leave home and after hiking or wandering into a field, make sure you brush off your shoes.
 Clean boots are important for bio-security to avoid spreading weeds and diseases.

-Not entering the sunflower fields is also about your own security.
+Not entering the sunflower fields is also about your own safety.

 You’re in Australia‘s countryside.
 There are a few animals that you don’t want to meet in the sunflower fields, like deadly snakes (red belly snakes) and spiders.